franckXu/blog-1/_sources/2020/11/27/changing-data-classification-through-processing.rst.txt

     :align: center

 The first dataset, *User profiles*, contains user accounts, including names, credit cards, and billing addresses.
-We omitted actual billing to keep things short.
+We omitted actual billing addresses to keep things short.
 This dataset also contains a *User ID* column which associates an identification number with each user.
 This is the primary ID in our system, since we can use it to link back to a user's profile information.

 The second dataset, *User telemetry*, contains telemetry data we collect from our users.
 It contains the user ID, timestamp and product feature the user